-The number of performance rights on issue at the date of this report is 4,894,000.
+The number of performance rights on issue at the date of this report is 2,876,971 (2019: 4,894,000).
 No amount is payable on the vesting of a performance right.
 Each performance right entitles the holder to one (1) ordinary share in GALE Pacific Limited in the event that the performance right is exercised.
 Performance rights carry no rights to dividends and no voting rights.

-1,821,000 performance rights were granted to executives and the Group Managing Director on 29 October 2018.
-The performance rights will vest subject to a continuation of employment to 30 June 2021 and the satisfying of relevant performance hurdles based on the Group's diluted earnings per share over the three year period from 1 July 2018 to 30 June 2021.
-None of these performance rights can vest until 30 June 2021 and expire on 1 December 2021.
+1,034,971 performance rights were granted to executives on 16 January 2020.
+The performance rights will vest subject to a continuation of employment to 30 June 2022 and the satisfying of relevant performance hurdles based on the Group's diluted earnings per share over the three year period from 1 July 2019 to 30 June 2022.
+None of these performance rights can vest until 30 June 2022 and expire on 1 December 2022.

-On the 1st of October 2018, 1,863,000 performance rights vested.
-The vesting of those performance rights were subject to a continuation of employment for three years and the satisfactory achievement of performance hurdles based on improvements in the Group's diluted earnings per share over the three year period between July 2015 and June 30 2018.
+On the 30 June 2019, 1,299,000 performance rights lapsed due to not meeting the performance conditions.
+The vesting of those performance rights was subject to a continuation of employment for three years and the satisfactory achievement of performance hurdles based on improvements in the Group's diluted earnings per share over the three year period between 1 July 2016 and 30 June 2019.